Mahima0107/EDA1_Assignment_Mahima/README.md

 # EDA1_Assignment_Mahima
 This dataset provides detailed information on used cars, ideal for building predictive models, conducting exploratory data analysis (EDA), and understanding factors influencing car resale prices.
 It is commonly used in machine learning projects focused on price prediction and market analysis.

-In this dataset we have to use 9 columns and 301 rows. and used pandas library for Data Cleaning: pandas provides tools to handle missing values, duplicates, and inconsistent data entries.
+- In this dataset we have to use 9 columns and 301 rows.
+- I used pandas library for Data Cleaning: pandas provides tools to handle missing values, duplicates, and inconsistent data entries.
   Data Transformation: With functions like groupby(), pivot_table(), and merge(), pandas facilitates complex data transformations.

 📊 Features Description